cdktf/cdktf-provider-snowflake/docs/saml2Integration.typescript.md

 - *Type:* string

-The Boolean indicating if the Log In With button will be shown on the login page.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) The Boolean indicating if the Log In With button will be shown on the login page.

 TRUE: displays the Log in With button on the login page.
 FALSE: does not display the Log in With button on the login page.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/saml2_integration#saml2_enable_sp_initiated Saml2Integration#saml2_enable_sp_initiated}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/saml2_integration#saml2_enable_sp_initiated Saml2Integration#saml2_enable_sp_initiated}

 ---